magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/install/how-to-change-config.md

 ### Docker based deployment

-If ThingsBoard Edge is installed in a docker compose environment, you may edit the scripts and add environment variables for the corresponding containers.
+If IoT Hub Edge is installed in a docker compose environment, you may edit the scripts and add environment variables for the corresponding containers.
 See [docker documentation](https://docs.docker.com/compose/environment-variables/#/the-envfile-configuration-option) for more details.